|

 small.
 That too can take months.

-insect pollinator to pollinate the spadix.
-And in most cases, that
+insect pollinator to pollinate the spadix and that insect is almost always a

-insect is "assigned" and does not live in North America.
+insect is "assigned" to pollinate a specific species and does not live in North America.
 When ready to

 reproduce, the plant emits a "perfume" known as a pheromone that one

-particular species of male insect which lives where it grows naturally can
+particular species of male beetle which lives where the Anthurium grows naturally can

 detect.
 The spadix can be pollinated by humans using a very light